carp3-noctem/eu.carp3-noctem.enigma2/README.md

 - [x] Volume set (0% - 100%)
 - [x] Volume unmute
 - [ ] ...to be continued if you have ideas, visit [Athom Community](https://community.athom.com/t/enigma2-dvb-boxes-support/9427) and let me know

+## deep standby mode

+**WARNING:**
+After this flowcard is executed you can't control the box over the Network Interface anymore!

 ## Messages